hdprajwal/musicplayer/README.md

 # musicplayer
-A music Player built with PyQt
+A minimalistic music Player built with PyQt5.